geld-tech/pictures-annotation-service/README.md

 ## Description

-Service to annotate uploaded pictures using Keras and based on Python Flask and Vue.js.
+Service to annotate uploaded picture(s) using Keras and based on Python Flask and Vue.js.

 ## Demo